 Touching voltage-carrying components can result in electric shocks, burns, or death.

-Touching the fan wheel or the coupling while the machine is switched on can result in serious injury.
+Touching the fan wheel, the coupling, or the drive while the machine is running can result in serious injury.

-- Switch off and lock out the power supply disconnecting device and verify the absence of voltage. - > Do not open the cabinet while the machine is switched on.
+- Switch off and lock out the power supply disconnecting device and verify the absence of voltage. - Do not open the cabinet while the machine is switched on.

-Further information Details of authorized personnel are found in chapter 3.4.2.
+Details of authorized personnel are found in chapter 3.4.2.